idriaiss/WorkoutTrack/LOCAL_SETUP_GUIDE.md

 - Make sure Node.js is installed: type `node --version` in terminal
 - Make sure you're in the right folder: `ls` (Mac) or `dir` (Windows) should show package.json

+**Error: "operation not supported on socket 0.0.0.0:5000"** This error happens on some Windows systems or certain network configurations:
+- The app will now automatically use `localhost` instead of `0.0.0.0` in development
+- Try running the command again: `npm run dev`
+- If it still fails, try: `HOST=127.0.0.1 npm run dev` (Mac/Linux) or set HOST=127.0.0.1 then npm run dev (Windows)

 **Browser shows error?**
 - Wait a few seconds after running `npm run dev`
 - Try refreshing the browser page